Embiid leads 76ers past Westbrook, Wizards 113-107 in opener

-PHILADELPHIA (AP) — Joel Embiid scored the go-ahead basket with 1:09 left and had 29 points and 14 rebounds to lead the Philadelphia 76ers to a 113-107 win over Washington on Wednesday night and spoil Russell Westbrook’s triple-double Wizards’ debut.
+Embiid scored 15 of his 29 points in the fourth quarter and grabbed 14 rebounds to lead the Philadelphia 76ers to a 113-107 win over Washington on Wednesday night and spoil Russell Westbrook’s triple-double Wizards’ debut.

-Westbrook and Bradley Beal were fantastic in the backourt in the opening-night paring that nearly handed 76ers coach Doc Rivers a loss in his Philadelphia debut.
-Westbrook had 21 points, 15 assists and 11 rebounds to wow the Wizards after he was acquired in the big deal that sent former cornerstone John Wall to the Houston Rockets.
+Westbrook and Bradley Beal were fantastic in spurts in the opening-night backcourt pairing that nearly handed 76ers coach Doc Rivers a loss in his Philadelphia debut.
+Westbrook had 21 points, 15 assists and 11 rebounds to wow the Wizards after being acquired in the big deal that sent former cornerstone John Wall to the Houston Rockets.
 Beal, a two-time All-Star who was second in the league in scoring last season, had 31 points.

-The Sixers made their major change on the bench, hiring Rivers to replace Brett Brown and wake up a team that was swept out of the first round of the playoffs last year and help lead the franchise to their first title since 1983.

-He has to find a way to make the Embiid-Ben Simmons pairing work — two All-Stars who have yet to get the most of their prodigious talents and have frustrated fans with their flaws.
+“Not good enough.
+I’m kind of disappointed in myself,” Westbrook said.
+“There were plays where I could have had a better game.”

-Embiid and Shake Milton, who scored 19 points off the bench, were the go-to scorers late, and Simmons sealed the win with a monster dunk in the waning moments.
+Embiid, sensational in the fourth, and Shake Milton, who scored 19 points off the bench, were the go-to scorers late, and Ben Simmons sealed the win with a monster dunk in the waning moments.
 Simmons had 16 points — one less than Embiid scored in the fourth.

+“He’s the focal point.
+The ball is going to Embiid on every single play,” Beal said.
+“He’s a hassle down there.”

+Embiid was nearly unstoppable in the post in the fourth, getting the ball on five straight possessions at one point and turning them into buckets that wiped out a 10-point deficit.
+His driving layup with 1:09 left put the Sixers up 105-103, and he finished 10 of 17 from the floor.

 TIP-INS

-Wizards: Israeli teen Deni Avdija started in his NBA debut for the Wizards.
+Wizards: Israeli teen Deni Avdija scored seven points in his NBA debut for the Wizards.
 The 19-year-old was the ninth overall pick in the draft and had played for the Tel Aviv Maccabi club in Israel’s Premier League.
-“I know he’s only 19 years old but he plays with a passion, plays with a determination that I like,” Brooks said.
-When Avdija expressed disappointment he’d debut in front of no fans, Brooks quipped, “count yourself lucky you don’t have to deal with the Philadelphia fans.”
+“I know he’s only 19 years old but he plays with a passion, plays with a determination that I like,” coach Scott Brooks said. … Beal and Westbrook each had six turnovers and Washington had 20 overall.

-76ers: Before the game, Rivers said the season opener remained perhaps his favorite night in the NBA.
-“I love it.
-I love my job,” he said.
-“I swear, the day I don’t is the day I’m out.”
+76ers: The 76ers bench largely outplayed the starters.
+Howard had 10 rebounds, Furkan Korkmaz scored 11 points and first-round pick Tyrese Maxey was a burst of energy early and had six points.

-SIR CHARLES
+SIR CHARLES PREDICTS

 TNT analyst Charles Barkley played with Brooks and roomed with him, too, when they played for the 76ers.
 Barkley put some pressure on his old teammate when he predicted the Wizards would make the playoffs.

 “I’ll tell you what, he’s guaranteed a lot and very rarely it comes through,” Brooks said.
-“My job is to take care of my former roommate and pay him back.
-He didn’t charge me rent for two months.
-Hopefully, we can have a good year and make the playoffs.
-I like our chances.
-I like the group that I’m with.”
+“My job is to take care of my former roommate and pay him back. … Hopefully, we can have a good year and make the playoffs.
+I like our chances.”

-Brooks, entering the final season of his five-year, $35 million contract, mimicked Barkley
+Brooks is entering the final season of his five-year, $35 million contract.

 THAT’S ENTERTAINMENT